 About the Drama Club

 There are three “seasons” of Drama at Burlington High School.
-Two seasons, the Fall Musical and the One Act Play festival are open to all students and no cuts are made.
-Anyone that wishes to participare and be a member of the cast may do so.
-Anyone wishing to participate in stage construction and stage crew is also welcome to join the production.
+Two seasons, the One Act Play Festival and the Musical, are open to all students and no cuts are made.
+Anyone that wishes to participate and be a member of the cast may do so.
+Anyone wishing to participate in stage construction and stage crew is also welcome to join a production.

-We are happy to welcome anyone being in the “behind the scenes” aspects of the theater.
+Everyone is welcome to participate in the “behind the scenes” aspects of the theater.
 Students will be taught how to build sets, hang and adjust lights, run a sound board and work backstage during shows.
-During the Fall Musical, we usually have construction and technical sessions on Tuesday, Wednesday and Thursday evenings from 6:00-8:00.
+During the Musical, we usually have construction and technical sessions in the evening from 6:00-8:00.
 Students come for as long as they can for any day that’s good for them.